erkutym1/Jeton-CV-Eval-Engine/README.md

 # CV Evaluation Engine

-The CV Evaluation Engine is a Flask-based web application designed to automate the analysis and evaluation of CVs (resumes) in PDF format.
+The CV Evaluation Engine is a Flask-based web application designed to automate the analysis and evaluation of CVs (resumes) in PDF, DOC, and DOCX formats.
 It utilizes the Gemini API for AI-powered text analysis to extract key candidate information and assess suitability based on skills, experience, and education.
 The application also features a "Dream Team" functionality to match candidates to job descriptions.
 It is containerized with Docker for easy deployment.

 ## Table of Contents
 - [Features](#features)